 8. Learn the language.

 Do I expect you to become fluent in French by the time you arrive at the De Gaulle airport?
 No. However, it’s important to learn some of the basics — hello, goodbye, please and thank you are a great place to start.
-My French is atrocious (I’m much more fluent in Spanish, but my French accent is only passable if I mumble), but every day, I made sure to say a cheerful “Bon jour” and “Au revoir!” to the kind staff members at the hotel where we stayed in Paris.
+My French is atrocious, but every day, I made sure to say a cheerful “Bon jour” and “Au revoir!” to the kind staff members at the hotel where we stayed in Paris.
 Attempting to use the country’s native language is a sign of respect, and it makes you more of a gracious guest.
-Of course, some programs do require proficiency in the country’s language, so be aware of that when you compare programs.
+Some programs do require proficiency in the country’s language, so be aware of that when you compare programs.

 9. Get to know your program administrator.